SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/ForTeachers/forTeachers.md

 ## About Pharo and Moocs

-In this short chapter we want to stress some key properties about Pharo and the teaching material available.
+In this short chapter, we want to stress some key properties about Pharo and the teaching material available.

-### A truly excellent and pedagocial language
+### A truly excellent and pedagogical language

-Pharo is an truly excellent language and environment to teach object-oriented programming.
+Pharo is a truly excellent language and environment to teach object-oriented programming.
 Here are some reasons you will certainly recognize if you ever programmed or taught Pharo.

 - **Tiny Syntax**.
 The full syntax of Pharo fits on half of a postcard (see Listing *@fullsyntax@*).
-Good element can learn Pharo syntax in a couple of hours and productive in a couple of days.
+A good element can learn Pharo syntax in a couple of hours and be productive in a couple of days.
 - **A uniform object model without any exception**.
 Everything is an object and there is not a single exception.
-The execution model is the same at all level.
-There is no special rules for class methods.
+The execution model is the same at all levels.
+There are no special rules for class methods.
 - **Ready to use out of the box**.
 Pharo is ready to use in 2 min.
 There is no need to configure Eclipse.
 The SUnit framework is ready to use.
 - **Highly immersive IDE**.
 Developers get immersed in a sea of objects.
 They can interact with live objects and this is a huge win to deeply understanding the object-oriented metaphor.
 They talk to their objects.
 - **Gorgeous TDD support**.
 Pharo is the best environment to develop following Test-Driven Design.
-In addition Pharo supports eXtreme Test-Driven Design that take full advantage of Test-Driven Design and liveness of Pharo.
+In addition, Pharo supports eXtreme Test-Driven Design that takes full advantage of Test-Driven Design and liveness of Pharo.
 You literally develop in your debugger in the context of a test execution.
 - **Advanced integrated tools**.
-Pharo comes out of the box with a large set of tools: It offers refactorings, code critics, test coverage.
+Pharo comes out of the box with a large set of tools: It offers refactorings, code critics, and test coverage.
 It supports microcommits: all the changes and versions of all compiled methods are one click away.
-Developers can navigate back in their history, run the tests to validate a change revert.
+Developers can navigate back in their history, and run the tests to validate a change revert.
 It has a full integration with Git.

 ```caption=The full syntax of Pharo&label=fullsyntax